eKeiran/NodeJS-Express-API/README.md

       <li>In the controllers folder, created two files, <code>"database_user"</code> and <code>"database_prod"</code> to define and export all the functions that the route is suposed to perfrom.</li>
      <li>Imported the variable from <code>"MySQL_connection.js"</code> files to <code>"database_user"</code> and <code>"database_prod"</code>.
       <li>Imported the functions from the controller files to <code>"routes/database_routes.js"</code></li>
-      <li>Checked all the POST, GET, PUT, DELETE commands for the user details and product details through postman which modifies them in the MySQL database as well.
+      <li>Checked all the POST, GET, PUT, DELETE commands for the user details and product details through POSTMAN which modifies them in the MySQL database as well.
 They all worked just fine.</li>
-   <li>This API is expected to have the following user details and product details to perform CURD operations on which I saved in a user.json and products.json file:<br>
+   <li>This API is expected to have the following user details and product details to perform CURD operations on which I saved in a <code>user.json</code> and <code>products.json</code> file:<br>
        <code> {
     "id":"",
     "fullName": "",